Released July 30, 1932 - featuring Joan Blondell and George Brent

 "I'm tired and I'm bored.
-I think I'll donate my pink and white body* to science and commit suicide," says Nurse Blondell after pulling a long shift at the hospital, one of many such shifts without let up.
-She then suddenly gets reassigned to do a nursing job for the local police, but not before director Lloyd Bacon makes sure we get to watch Blondell undress and put on a negligee, which seems to have been a required visual rite-of-passage for these kind of pre-code films.
+I think I'll donate my pink and white body* to science and commit suicide," says snarky and frustrated Nurse Blondell after pulling a long shift at the hospital where she is laboring relentlessly.
+Instead of suicide, she is suddenly reassigned to a nursing job for the local police.

 * A reference to Joan Blondell's 'pink and white' body is also made in her 1933 film Havana Widows.

 - Killers of the Flower Moon, 2023